 In 2011, Columbia College celebrated the 75th anniversary of its founding.
 This year also saw Columbia College start to recruit significant numbers of students from around the globe.
 While Columbia continued to recruit students in its traditional areas in East Asia, the College now saw an influx of students from South Asia, the Middle East and West Africa, creating a truly international student body.

 In April 2013 Columbia College moved from its downtown location to a brand new 5-storey building just east of Vancouver’s downtown core on Terminal Avenue.
 The new building provides improved facilities to students and staff, including science laboratories (Biology, Chemistry, Computer Science and Physics), library and student lounges.
-Tenants on the ground floor (Subway, Taco del Mar and the soon-to-open Well Tea) provide food services to students.
+Tenants on the ground floor include Subway and Taco del Mar provide food services to students.
 Underground parking is available, and there is easy access to Skytrain at the nearby Main Street Station.

 The College operates as a Non-profit Society, and currently has an enrollment of about 1,000 students drawn from around the world.
 Over the years many thousands of Canadian and international students have completed their qualifications at Columbia College and proceeded to university.
 The College will continue to provide excellent preparation for university entrance in the years to come.